frederic-perez/AmE-dictionary/data/idioms.md

 __like no other__
 __like pulling teeth__
 __like rats abandoning a sinking ship__ With great haste and having only personal wellbeing in mind.
 (Typically said of people who begin abandoning something or someone that is failing or about to fail.) _I knew the business was doomed when employees started quitting en masse, like rats abandoning a sinking ship._
+__like shooting fish in a barrel__
-__like there were no tomorrow__ Very rapidly and eagerly; without restraint or thought (i.e., as if there won’t be another opportunity, so one must do something as much or as quickly as possible). _Every time Kevin goes out shopping, he starts spending money like there were no tomorrow._
+__like there were no tomorrow__ :two: (like there’s no tomorrow) Very rapidly and eagerly; without restraint or thought (i.e., as if there won’t be another opportunity, so one must do something as much or as quickly as possible). _Every time Kevin goes out shopping, he starts spending money like there were no tomorrow._
 __like two peas in a pod__ Very similar.
 __like water off a duck’s back__ Without any apparent effect.
 __likely story__ An exclamation of distrust or disbelief in someone’s explanation or story. _Albert: “Sorry I’m late.
 My car broke down half way here!”
 Sarah: “Yeah, likely story!
 I bet you just wanted to finish watching the football game on TV.”_